Empirical Welfare Maximization with Constraints: Introduction

 The existing EWM literature has not addressed budget constraints with an unknown cost. \citet{kitagawa_who_2018} consider a capacity constraint, which they enforce using random rationing.
 Random rationing is not ideal as it uses the limited resource less efficiently than accounting for the cost of providing the welfare program to an individual.
-When there is no restriction on the functional form of the eligibility criterion, \citet{bhattacharya_inferring_2012} demonstrate that given a capacity constraint, the optimal eligibility criterion is based on a threshold on the benefit of the welfare program to an individual.
-When the cost of providing the welfare program to an individual is heterogeneous, however, budget constraints can be more complicated than capacity constraints, and require estimation. \citet{sun_treatment_2021} propose a framework for estimating the optimal rule under a budget constraint when there is no functional form restriction.
-The theoretical contribution of this paper is to extend the literature by allowing both functional form restrictions and budget constraints with an unknown cost.
+When there is no restriction on the functional form of the eligibility policy, \citet{bhattacharya_inferring_2012} demonstrate that given a capacity constraint, the optimal eligibility policy is based on a threshold on the benefit of the welfare program to an individual.
+When the cost of providing the welfare program to an individual is heterogeneous, however, budget constraints can be more complicated than capacity constraints, and require estimation. \citet{carneiro_optimal_2020} considers the optimal choice of covariate collection in order to maximize the precision of the estimation for the average treatment effect.
+While they also consider a constrained decision problem, the budget constraint can be verified directly.
+They also allow for a more complicate trade-off between additional covariates and additional observations. \citet{sun_treatment_2021} propose a framework for estimating the optimal rule under a budget constraint when there is no functional form restriction.
+The main contribution of this paper is to characterize theoretical properties of statistical rules when allowing both functional form restrictions and budget constraints with an unknown cost.

+As explained in a prior version of this paper \citep{sun2021empiricalwelfaremaximizationconstraints}, the current setting of EWM with constraint shares the same mathematical structure as another important setting: fairness constraints across sensitive subgroups. \cite{viviano2024fair} cast welfare of sensitive subgroups as multiple objective functions for policymakers, and solve the constrained optimal policy via the Pareto frontier. \cite{kock2024regularizing} consider a penalized objective function that penalizes violations to the constraint.
+The trade-off rule proposed in this paper takes a similar form by penalizing budget overrun, but is tailored to linear objectives and constraints.